F5Networks/f5-cloud-failover-extension/docs/userguide/azure.rst

   ..
 IMPORTANT:: Ensure the required storage accounts do not have public access.

-- **Network Interfaces** that are tagged with a key/value corresponding to the key/value(s) provided in the `failoverAddresses.scopingTags` section of the Cloud Failover extension configuration.
+- **Network Interfaces** that are tagged with a key and value corresponding to the key and value provided in the `failoverAddresses.scopingTags` section of the Cloud Failover extension configuration.
 See the instructions below for tagging :ref:`azure-nictagging`.
 - **Virtual addresses** created in a traffic group (floating) and matching addresses (secondary) on the IP configurations of the instance NICs serving application traffic
 - **Route(s) in a route table tagged with:**

-  - a key/value corresponding to the key/value(s) provided in the `failoverRoutes.scopingTags` section of the Cloud Failover extension configuration
+  - a key tag and a value tag corresponding to the key and value(s) provided in the `failoverRoutes.scopingTags` section of the Cloud Failover extension configuration
   - a special key ``f5_self_ips`` containing a comma-separated list of addresses mapping to a self IP address on each instance in the cluster.
 For example: ``10.0.0.10,10.0.0.11``

   See :ref:`azure-udrtagging` for more information.